zyrgit/cs424/README.md

 Suppose you are interacting with RPi via a screen, mouse, and a keyboard.
 Open a terminal on RPi.

 On RPi, run `ifconfig` to see RPi's IP (e.g. `10.194.113.96`).
-Run `sudo service ssh restart` and `ssh-keygen -t rsa` on RPi.
+Run `ssh-keygen -t rsa` and `sudo service ssh restart` on RPi.
 If there is connection refused error, run `sudo apt-get purge openssh-server` and `sudo apt-get install -y openssh-server`.

 On laptop, SSH into RPi using `ssh pi@10.194.113.96` with password `raspberry`.

-On RPi, run `echo -n 'Your_UIUC_password' | iconv -t UTF-16LE | openssl md4` and copy the string after `(stdin)= `, this is to replace the password field in wpa_supplicant.conf.
+On RPi, run `echo -n 'Your_UIUC_password' | iconv -t UTF-16LE | openssl md4` and copy the string after `(stdin)= `, this is to replace the password field in `wpa_supplicant.conf`.
 Run `history -cw` to clear cmd history.

-On RPi, run `sudo nano /etc/wpa_supplicant/wpa_supplicant.conf`, change to the following:
+On RPi, run `sudo nano /etc/wpa_supplicant/wpa_supplicant.conf`, change to the following (if you do not use home wifi, omit the network config of "Your_home_wifi"):
 ```
 country=GB
 ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev